 There’s something special about opening a present and seeing that they got you a gift card to your favorite store.
 It shows that you know where they like to shop, and as a bonus, it can be cheaper than a traditional gift.

 Don’t Shop Online

 Instead, use online retailers to see which stores around you have the items you want in stock.
 What’s a short drive to another city compared to a $40 shipping charge?
-If you’re looking to save money, skip the click this close to Christmas.
+If you’re looking to save money, skip the click.

 Use Your Hobbies

-Ever tried making your own Christmas gifts?Check out these gift ideas to make gift-giving even more special this holiday season!
+Ever tried making your own holiday gifts?Check out these gift ideas to make gift-giving even more special this holiday season!

 Maybe you’re more of the artsy type.
 Create some small, personalized paintings for people to hang in their office or at their house.
 People really appreciate the thoughtfulness and the effort that goes into creating something truly unique for them.
 Plus, it saves you some extra money too!